thangadurairajapandiyan/notes/gerrit/basics.md

 ### To make some branch as default (eg. master branch)
 Edit the HEAD branch and update the value to master and save.
 After this by default git clone will download the master branch

+### Important: after adding the gerrit instance to jenkins, restart the jenkins server to take effect